dxinteractive/dendriform/README.md

 The `.render()` function allows you to branch off and render a deep value in a React component.

 The `.render()` function's callback is rendered as it's own component instance, so you can use hooks in it.
 It's optimised for performance and by default it only ever updates if the deep value changes *and* the value is being accessed with a `.useValue()` hook, *or* it contains some changing state of its own.
+This keeps component updates to a minimum.

 ```js
 function MyComponent(props) {